-In 2017, Transport Scotland facilitated a public consultation, Building Scotland’s Low Emission Zones, to inform development of the Transport (Scotland) Bill and the draft National Low Emissions Framework (NLEF).
+In 2017, Transport Scotland facilitated a public consultation, Building Scotland’s Low Emission Zones, to inform development of the Transport (Scotland) Act 2019 and the draft National Low Emissions Framework (NLEF).
 In total, 967 responses were received and there was a high level of consensus among respondents:

 Of respondents considered that emergency vehicles should be exempt.

-Local authorities will engage with a wide range of stakeholders in developing low emission zones and will undertake consultation on town or city-specific low emission zones as part of the development and implementation process.
+Local authorities engaged with a wide range of stakeholders in developing LEZs.
+In summer 2021 there were consultations on city-specific Low Emission Zones as part of the development and implementation process.